by Todd Wilkinson

 If speculators in Big Sky, backed by big outside money, could—but they can’t at present because of the lack of an official public access road—there is no doubt that realtors, land developers, hedge fund managers, and even sovereign wealth funds from the Arabian Peninsula, would be mining the Madison Valley for its real estate.
 They would also likely move to enlarge the runway of the local airport, located smack dab in the middle of a wildlife migration corridor, to accommodate private and commercial jets opening up travel from around the world.

-The Fossels have been widely praised for their conservation efforts, but there are others in Big Sky who, if they could, would love to convert the current rough and tumble Jack Creek Road into a functional back entrance, were it not currently illegal due to terms of the easement.
-At present, limited permission is granted to use the road, meaning that the vast majority of Big Sky residents, visitors, and commuting workers use US Highway 191 in the Gallatin Canyon south of Bozeman.
-The status of the Jack Creek Road is a breathtaking reminder of how the fate of a valley like the Madison can literally turn on pivotal decisions made by a few individuals.
+At present, limited permission is granted by Moonlight Basin to use the road, meaning that the vast majority of Big Sky residents, visitors, and commuting workers—numbering in the thousands daily— use US Highway 191 in the Gallatin Canyon south of Bozeman.
+Were Jack Creek Road to become a public road, it would be a dramatic game changer in giving Big Sky direct access.
+This is a breathtaking reminder of how the fate of a valley like the Madison can literally turn on pivotal decisions made by a few entities or individuals and their value sets.

 On the day Reese, Diekmann and I made our drive, Diekmann, in praise, ticked off the names of ranches in the Madison Valley that were protected from sprawl forever by conservation easements or had embraced other kinds of stewardship.
 As an example, he cited his friend Jeff Laszlo, owner of the Granger Ranches, extend across both sides of Highway 287.
 Diekmann praised Laszlo for his work restoring reaches of O’Dell Creek, a tributary to the Madison that provides important spawning and rearing habitat for cold water trout, as well as for a wide variety of birds.
 Those efforts have been lauded by the state legislature as being worthy of emulation.